zixinh/aws-notes/README.md

 #### OSI key takeaways
 - 3 main groups
-  - group 1: layer 1(bit),2(frame)
+  - group 1 - 2 nodes transmission: layer 1(bit),2(frame)
     - layer 1 is physical layer -- mechanisms of physical transmission and reception of bits
     - layer 2 is Data link -- manage layer 1 between **2 nodes** -- collision detection, unicast transmission, able to use switches etc.(using MAC)
-  - group 2: layer 3(packet),4(segment/datagram)
+  - group 2 - multi-nodes transmission: layer 3(packet),4(segment/datagram)
-    - layer 3 is network layer -- mechanisms of **multi-nodes** transmission -- routing, traffic control, for single multi-node transmission, multiple multi-node transmission are managed by layer 4 (using IP protocol)
+    - layer 3 is network layer -- mechanisms of **multi-nodes** transmission -- routing, traffic control, for multi-node transmission of single packet; multiple packets multi-node transmission are managed by layer 4 (using IP protocol)
     - layer 4 is transport layer -- manage layer 3 between multiple nodes to ensure reliability and integrity -- acknowledgement, segmentation etc.
-  - group 3: layer 5,6,7 (all data)
+  - group 3 - application data: layer 5,6,7 (all data)
     - layer 5 for maintaining a session
     - layer 6 for encode/decode, decrypt/encrypt
     - layer 7 for high-level APIs
+- note: OSI is conceptual, many stuff lays between each layer. e.x.
+ARP between layer 2 and layer 3 to resolve IP address to MAC address

 [ back to topic ](#background)